ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 3270 presentation
     This presentation mode, which uses the WEB3270.htm page template, is designed for experienced 3270 users who do not require the presentation enhancements offered by VIRTELWeb Modernisation.
 It offers a user interface which matches as closely as possible that of a real 3270 screen.
 Ajax 3270
     This presentation mode is similar to the 3270 presentation mode, but it uses a static main page (WEB2AJAX.htm) together with an Ajax-loaded sub-page (WEB2SUB.html).
 This can reduce network load and provide faster response time with a better 3270 user experience.
-Ajax mode also offers password encryption as an option (see “Password encryption”, page 266).
+Ajax mode also offers password encryption as an option (see “Password encryption” <#_V456UG_266).
 HTML presentation
     This presentation mode, which uses the WEB2VIRT.htm page template, is intended as a first step towards VIRTEL Web Modernisation.
-In this mode the 3270 screen image is displayed as an HTML form, to which presentation enhancements such as drop-down lists, checkboxes, and calendars can be added by means of VIRTEL Web Modernisation scenarios (see “Web Modernisation VIRTEL Scenarios”, page 147).
+In this mode the 3270 screen image is displayed as an HTML form, to which presentation enhancements such as drop-down lists, checkboxes, and calendars can be added by means of VIRTEL Web Modernisation scenarios (see “Web Modernisation VIRTEL Scenarios” <#_V456UG_147).
 Ajax HTML
     This presentation mode is similar to the HTML presentation mode, but it uses a static main page (WEB2VIRTAJAX.htm) together with an Ajax-loaded sub-page (WEB2VIRTSUB.html).
 Tablet